postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 ## Creating mock servers

-You can create mock servers from an existing collection or Postman will create a new collection for your mock server.
+You can create mock servers from an existing collection, or Postman will create a new collection for your mock server.
 To create a new mock, choose one of the following options:

 * In **Collections** on the left of Postman, use the overview &gt; **Mocks** and select **Create a mock server**, or **Mock Collection** in the collection edit (**...**) menu. [![New mock](https://assets.postman.com/postman-docs/new-mock-from-collection.jpg)](https://assets.postman.com/postman-docs/new-mock-from-collection.jpg)
 * Click **New** at the top left of Postman and choose **Mock Server** in **Create New**.